 - If appropriate, overseeing the installation of the Google conversion tracking code by your web developer

-If you have an existing AdWords account, it will take a minimum of two hours and possibly much more for me to assess your account and create the initial work plan.
+If you have an existing Google Ads account, it will take a minimum of two hours and possibly much more for me to assess your account and create the initial work plan.
 At this point, we will discuss the list of priorities and how much of the work you would like to do yourself.
 If you choose to do some of the work and have me coach you, please understand this will slow the process, but in the end, it also makes you more self-reliant.

 Whether we decide to remodel your existing campaign(s) or create new ones, I’ll need to have the widest possible view of your existing account and your immediate plans for expansion.
 Having the optimal account architecture reduces the chance of overlap, inefficiency and redundancy.

 Tasks during the development phase include, but are not necessarily limited to:

 - Creating the overall account architecture; campaigns & ad groups

 - Keyword research, using a variety of sources and tools